-Speak with your doctor first in regards to your health history and what he or she recommends as far as working out.
-You do not need to do anything crazy or complicated, simply find ways to stay active and eat healthy.
+Speak to your doctor first in regards to your health history and what he or she recommends as far as working out.
+You do not need to do anything crazy or complicated, simply find ways to stay active and eat healthily.
 Remember do not compare your pregnancy with that of someone else, we are all different and special in our own ways!

 Happy pregnancy to those who are pregnant or trying to be!